seanbb88/falcons/README.md

 2. The app will create the necessary database if it doesn't already exist.

+## Getting Started

+1. Ensure you have PostgreSQL & python installed on your system.

+2. Clone this repository to your local machine.

+3. Navigate to the app's root directory.

+4. Update the database connection string in `database.py` to match your local connection string.

+5. Run `pip install -r requirements.txt` to install external dependencies.

+6. Run the app by executing `python main.py`.

 ### Database Schema
 -A more detailed database schema can be found [here](https://github.com/seanbb88/falcons/blob/main/database_schema_doc.md)